Towards a Combinatorial Understanding of Lattice Path Asymptotics: Introduction

-A step set is said to be made of \emph{small steps\/} if $\mS\subseteq \{0, \pm1\}^2$ and in this case we use the compass abbreviations $NW\equiv(-1,1), N\equiv(0,1), NE\equiv(1,1)$, etc. We also consider larger regions, and more general step sets.
-We say a model is \emph{non-trivial\/} if it contains at least one walk of positive length, and if for every boundary of the region, there exists a walk which touches that boundary.
-The \emph{excursions\/} are the sub-class consisting of walks which also end at the origin.
+A step set is said to be made of \emph{small steps\/} if $\mS\subseteq \{0, \pm1\}^2\setminus\{(0,0)\}$ and in this case we use the compass abbreviations $NW\equiv(-1,1), N\equiv(0,1), NE\equiv(1,1)$, etc. We might also consider larger regions, and more general step sets.
+We say a model $\mR(\mS)$ is \emph{nontrivial\/} if it contains at least one walk of positive length, and if for every boundary of~$\mR$, there exists an unrestricted walk on $\mS$ which crosses that boundary at some point other than an intersection of boundaries (i.e. in two dimensions, not at the origin).
+The \emph{excursions\/} are the sub-class consisting of walks which start and end at the origin.
+A step set is said to be \emph{singular} if it is contained within a single half-plane.